 - RADIUS — Enables guest users to authenticate and get Internet access with the credentials configured for their user accounts on a RADIUS server.

-After you configure the portal in Analyze, you must configure the SSID profile in Manage to update the portal and walled garden settings.
+After you configure the portal in Analyze, you must configure the captive portal settings in the SSID profile to use this portal.
 These settings make sure that guest users are redirected to the portal when they connect to the SSID, and enable social media access for user authentication before users can connect to the Internet.
-For more information. see Enable a Captive Portal.

 You can configure social media plug-ins to send real-time guest user profile information to a third-party application when a guest logs in successfully with the plug-in.
 This profile information is then used to create a personalized message or personalized offers that guest users see when they connect to the portal.